-When using a child theme, you’ll need to have a good understanding about how the original theme operates.
+When using a child theme, you’ll need to have a good understanding of how the original theme operates.
 Not all developers are the same, which means you’ll need to know what files are controlling different aspects of the site.

 Dealing with Too Many Features and Options

-Some of the more extensive themes come pre-loaded with a wide variety of features and options.
+Some of the more elaborate themes come pre-loaded with a wide variety of features and options.
 Usually, these themes are created to reduce the amount of coding a website owner has to do to customize the appearance.
-Too many of these have potential for being confusing, so you’ll need to pay attention to those features and options.
+Too many of these have the potential for being confusing, so you’ll need to pay attention to those features and options.